StrayDragon/flask-x-openapi-schema/docs/README.md

 The `openapi_metadata` decorator is the primary entry point for adding OpenAPI metadata to API endpoints.
 It handles parameter detection, binding, and response conversion.

-### 2. Parameter Auto-Detection
+### 2. Parameter Binding

-The library automatically detects parameters with special prefixes:
+The library binds parameters with special prefixes:

 - `x_request_body`: Request body from JSON
 - `x_request_query`: Query parameters